Tur-1/resources-vue/README.md

   /**
    * Get the options for the filter if type is 'select'.
-   */
-  options() {
-    // Return options as an array
+   * This method can return options in various formats */ options() {

+    // 1.
+As a simple array:
     let optionsArray = ["option 1", "option 2"];
     return optionsArray;

-    // Alternatively, return options as an object with label and value let optionsObject = [
+    // 2.
+As an object with label and value: let optionsObject = [
       { id: 1, title: "option 1" },
       { id: 2, title: "option 2" },
     ];

     return {
       data: optionsObject,
       label: "title",
       value: "id",
+    };

+    // 3. load options dynamically:
+   let { loadOptions } = useService()

+    return {
+      data: loadOptions,
+      label: 'title',
+      value: 'id'
     };
   }
 }